dil-ddaradics/ai-sandbox/README.md

 The result is a clean, isolated environment where you can work with Claude on each branch without interference from other branches or projects.

+### Claude Configuration

+The container is pre-configured with a `~/.claude.json` file for the claude-user that:

+- Skips the initial Claude onboarding process
+- Enables the use of `--dangerously-skip-permissions` flag by default

+This configuration allows the Claude CLI to run smoothly in a containerized environment without requiring interactive setup steps.
+The `--dangerously-skip-permissions` flag is necessary in a container environment since the permissions system is designed for local machine usage and can be overly restrictive inside a container.

 ## Extending

 - **Add packages**: Edit `Dockerfile` and rebuild